๐Ÿงฌ FLUXMATERIA — LIFE SCIENCE

 Known limitations

-• Large induced-fit motions and full-protein dynamics belong in the MD module, not here.
+• Rigid pocket is the default; flexible side-chain refinement is opt-in.
+Large induced-fit motions and full-protein dynamics belong in the MD module.

 Dock your next series